lvansav/wdio_appium_browserstack/README.md

 For run on browserstack:

 On Samsung Galaxy A51 - `npm run wdio:bs:galaxy:a51`
-On Samsung Galaxy S21 Ultra `wdio:bs:galaxy:s21u`
+On Samsung Galaxy S21 Ultra - `wdio:bs:galaxy:s21u`
+On each device - `wdio:bs:all:devices`

 For run locally: